Our ability to build agreement across its wide membership is well recognised by policy-makers.

 We are closely involved in the early development of policy and legislation, retain positions on a number of Department for Education advisory groups, and maintain a strong reputation with Ministers, civil servants and Parliamentarians of all parties.

-We work behind the scenes to support the Department for Education to develop policy that works for disabled children and young people and those with SEN. We were also closely involved in the drafting of the new SEND Code of Practice and provides expert on advice on a range of issues including assessment and curriculum, teacher training, school funding, access arrangements for exams.
+We work behind the scenes to support the Department for Education to develop policy that works for disabled children and young people and those with SEN. We were also closely involved in the drafting of the new SEND Code of Practice and provides expert advice on a range of issues including assessment and curriculum, teacher training, school funding, access arrangements for exams.